 Carlos is cognizant of the differences in cases governed by civil law or common law.
 For example, parties from a civil law system may have discovery expectations that are quite different from those accustomed to expansive pre-trial discovery.

 Carlos is a member of numerous organizations, including the International Chamber of Commerce, the International Institute for Conflict Prevention & Resolution, the International Bar Association, the Federation of Defense & Corporate Counsel and the International Center for Dispute Resolution.
-He also is a Fellow of the Chartered Institute of Arbitrators (CIArb), which is the highest level of arbitration training and experience recognized by that institution.
+He is Board Certified in International Litigation and Arbitration by The Florida Bar.
+Carlos also is a Fellow of the Chartered Institute of Arbitrators (CIArb), which is the highest level of arbitration training and experience recognized by that institution.

 Representative MattersInternational Arbitration